 As this explanation suggests, investments in ecommerce retention marketing tactics are then shaped by the subsequent value a retailer can anticipate from existing consumers.

 But how do you know how much money you can count on from each customer?

 Unfortunately, determining a customer’s worth in an ecommerce environment is a lot easier said than done.

 As statistician George E.P.
 Box put it, “All models are wrong, but some are useful".
 And similarly, any estimation of the value of a customer will be wrong.
 Each comes with its set of assumptions and expectations.

-Churn is impractical to conclusively articulate in non-contractual setting like retail.
+Customer churn is impractical to conclusively articulate in non-contractual setting like retail.
 Popular subscription companies like Netflix, Spotify, and even Dollar Shave Club will have an easier time calculating what monetary contribution they can expect from existing customers since they can reasonably forecast payments, and easily observe churn.

-But for the ecommerce retailer, the issue of churn greatly complicates the process of projecting future spend of current customers.
+But for the ecommerce retailer, the issue of customer churn greatly complicates the process of projecting future spend of current customers.
 And more straight-forward historical metrics ignore any future activity, essentially assuming all current customers are done buying.